embedeep/Free-TPU-OS/README.md

 ## 3. Start Linux system

 Prepare the FPGA development board, and set board boot from SD-card.
 Then insert the SD-card, start the system.
+For raspberry, username is **pi**, passwd is **raspberry**.

 ### 3.1 Connect UART
 Connect the UART to your PC, and open the serial terminal([putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html "Download putty"), or the other serial terminals).
 Set the baudrate to 115200, then power-on the board.
 Now user can control the system from serial terminal